Bing Indexing via IndexNow

 How IndexNow actually works under the hood

-An important framing note: IndexNow is a crawl signal, not an indexing guarantee.
-Bing still applies its own quality judgment before adding a URL to the index.
-Thin content, duplicate pages, or technically broken URLs do not get a pass because you signaled them.
-The protocol moves your URL to the front of the line; what Bing does with it once it crawls is Bing's call.
+An important framing note: IndexNow is a notification, not an indexing guarantee.
+Bing still applies its own crawl and quality decisions.
+Thin content, duplicate pages or technically broken URLs do not get a pass because they were signaled.

 Why Bing Matters for AI Search (Copilot)